New Zealand School Journal: 1989 merger and later changes

 In 1989 the School Publications Branch merged with the Audio and Visual Production units of the former Department of Education to form a new group called Learning Media, part of New Zealand's new Ministry of Education, which became a Crown-owned company in 1993 and a state-owned enterprise in 2005.
 In 1994 issues generally comprised 40–55% stories, 15–20% non-fiction articles, 15–20% plays and 5–10% poetry.
 Learning Media had a special Māori publishing department which produced some journal series in te reo Māori.

-In 2007, in honour of the journal's centenary, Gregory O'Brien published the anthology A Nest of Singing Birds: 100 years of the New Zealand School Journal.
-A copy was sent to every school in New Zealand, and a two month exhibition was hosted under the same title at the National Library Gallery in Wellington.
+In 2007, in honour of the journal's centenary, Gregory O'Brien published the book A Nest of Singing Birds: 100 years of the New Zealand School Journal.
+A copy was sent to every school in New Zealand, and a two-month exhibition was hosted under the same title at the National Library Gallery in Wellington.
 The book won the award for Reference and Anthology at the 2008 Montana New Zealand Book Awards.
 Arts historian Athol McCredie is quoted in the book as saying:

 After Learning Media closed down in 2013, there were concerns that the journal would also be discontinued or that its publication would be moved overseas; member of Parliament Catherine Delahunty said that the closure was "a tragedy for generations of Kiwis who have grown up reading the school journal".
 However, publication was taken over by Lift Education, a private New Zealand publishing firm.
 In 2014, the journal was made available in online PDF form as well as in hard copy, and workshops were held to encourage new Māori and Pasifika writers and illustrators.
 As of 2021 around 750,000 copies are published annually.
 Each issue is published in three parts corresponding to year 4 (ages 8–9), years 5–6 (ages 9–10) and years 7–8 (ages 11–13).

 Areas of focus for the journal in the 21st century have included Māori culture and language, children's wellbeing, and respect for New Zealand's natural environment.
 In 2018 a special School Journal comic book about the Treaty of Waitangi, written by Ross Calman and Mark Derby, and illustrated by Toby Morris, was published and distributed to New Zealand schools and made available online.